Sayed-Hossein-Hosseini/Audio_Classification_Using_CNNs/README.md

 ## 🚀 Features

-✅ Converts audio files to spectrogram images
+✅ Converts audio files to spectrogram images<br>
-✅ Trains a deep learning CNN for audio classification ✅ Achieves high accuracy by leveraging image-based analysis of sound ✅ Clear visualization of spectrograms and model performance
+✅ Trains a deep learning CNN for audio classification<br>
+✅ Achieves high accuracy by leveraging image-based analysis of sound<br>
+✅ Clear visualization of spectrograms and model performance<br>

 ---